AGTTeam/AGTTSite/content/blog/0018.2021-03-29-shito-patch-release/en.md

 *   [Download the Patch](/shito)
 *   [First Five Minutes of Gameplay Preview](https://youtu.be/_GebMy8luys)

+**Have any questions or issues?**
+Please read the [Patch Guide](/shito/guide/ws) before asking!

 **Want to get in touch?**
-Join our [discord server](https://discord.gg/UUF7Zbm) to send us your questions, check out our other projects or even lend a hand in our mission to bring more anime games to the English-speaking fandom!
+Join our [Discord Server](https://discord.gg/UUF7Zbm) to send us your questions, check out our other projects or even lend a hand in our mission to bring more anime games to the English-speaking fandom!